Things to Do in Australia in February

 - + Boxing Day cricket fever has faded yet the summer pulse keeps beating.
 Free outdoor concerts spill across Brisbane's South Bank, and open-air cinema nights flicker to life in Sydney's Centennial Park while the grass still holds the day's heat.

 - − The UV index hits 8 by 10 AM.
-Skip SPF 50+ and you will burn in 15 minutes; that pale band where your watch sat will still show in June.
+Skip SPF 50+ and you will burn in 15 minutes.
+That pale band where your watch sat will still show in June.

 - − School holidays stretch from late January into February.
 Gold Coast theme parks switch to 'summer hours', code for 90-minute queues on rides that normally take 20.